carolzhou/multiPhATE2/README.md

 This code was developed by Carol L. Ecale Zhou and Jeffrey Kimbrel at Lawrence Livermore National Laboratory.

-THIS CODE IS COVERED BY THE BSD LICENSE.
-SEE INCLUDED FILE BSD-3.pdf FOR DETAILS.
+THIS CODE IS COVERED BY THE GPL-3 LICENSE.
+SEE INCLUDED FILE GPL-3.pdf FOR DETAILS.

 #### WHAT'S NEW?